-But under these words are some common principles that every entrepreneur needs to follow implicitly or explicitly, to keep up with change, and actually make change:
+But under these words are some common principles that every entrepreneur needs to follow implicitly or explicitly, to keep up with change, and actually make changes:

 - Stay open to learning.
 Unlearning and relearning doesn’t require that you toss out any of your accumulated experiences or know-how.
 It just requires a relentless focus and willingness to do better things, and accept better ways of getting things done.